 Like the parlor, we spent a month stripping wallpaper, removing carpet, skim coating the plaster walls, and painting the walls, initially a cream color.
 Then living room makeover phase two started last summer and we painted the walls gray, the trim white and purchased a new couch.
 We love the couch and all…but since it’s arrival there’s been a distinct house project slow down going on….hmmmmm.

+There is still so much work to do in this space.
 Eventually we want to refinish the floors in this room like in the parlor and the hallway, bringing cohesiveness to the space.
-Maybe even reupholster the chairs, build a sofa table, create a new art gallery on the blank walls, and make some different curtains.
+Maybe even reupholster the chairs, build a sofa table, create a real coffee table, and make some different curtains.

 The living room may have been the tipping point to convince us to make an offer and eventually close on the house, but the porch was a close second.
 Just off the living room is our front porch.